UCI-GREGoR/wgs-calling/README.md

 	  non-standard contigs present in the no-alt version of GRCh38, for example. unfortunately, TIDDIT does not directly support calling regions
 - `references`: human genome reference data applicable to multiple tools
   - `fasta`: human sequence fasta file
     - note that the other bwa-style index files attached to this fasta used to be imported by the nextflow workflow. however, presumably by accident, these annotation files were getting pulled from various different directories in a way that suggested that they might be delinked from their source fasta. in reality, the source reference fastas were probably the same; but to avoid any difficulties downstream, now only the fasta itself is pulled in from remote, and the index files are regenerated. this also substantially cleans up the configuration.
   - `exclusion-regions-bed`: set of bed regions to be excluded from output SNV data. expected to be from https://doi.org/10.1038/s41598-019-45839-z
+  - `exons-gtf-gz`: gene annotations for genome build. used to extract a bedfile of exon positions
 - `bsqr`: reference files for base quality score recalibration from GATK4
   - `known-indels-vcf-gz`: VCF of "gold standard" indels for BQSR. intended to be pulled from Broad's cloud files
   - `known-indels-vcf-gz-tbi`: tabix index for above known indels vcf